 A champion tree

-The tree, which stands in the Hughenden parkland, has a girth measurement of 7.33 metres (just over 24 feet) and it’s this enormous girth which clinched its championship status.
-Until the Hughenden chestnut tree claimed its crown, the largest known was at Whitchurch in Hampshire which is 13 centimetres smaller.
+The tree, which stands in the Hughenden parkland, has a girth measurement of 7.33 metres (just over 24 feet) and it’s this enormous trunk which clinched its championship status.
+Until the Hughenden tree claimed the crown the largest known was at Whitchurch in Hampshire, it’s just 13 centimetres smaller.

-'We are so proud of our tree,' says Joe.
-'It’s impossible to date precisely but it’s certainly over 300 years old, so it pre-dates many of the other trees at Hughenden which were planted by Benjamin Disraeli in the 19th century.
-It produces bucket-loads of conkers every year and if it could speak, it would have plenty of stories to tell.'
+Whilst it is impossible to date precisely the chestnut is over 300 years old, pre-dating many of the other trees at Hughenden which were planted by Benjamin Disraeli in the 19th century.
+It produces an abundance of conkers every year.